samposm/git-guide/3-creating-repositories-and-commits.md

     * ffdabdc Edit a.txt
     * d7b4272 First commit: add a.txt

-If you want to overwrite `a.txt' by a previous version, you can
+If you want to overwrite `a.txt` by a previous version, you can

 ```sh
 git checkout d7b4272 a.txt